EricGebhart/Simple_Process_REPL/README.md

 * mkext  - A function and files to create a sample SPR extension library project.
 * os  - Some functions from python OS
 * shutil  - Some functions from python shutil
+* web  - View HTML or URL, Browse a URL.
+* markdown  - Convert Markdown to HTML.

 #### Reusable parts to make stuff with.